SanelRyan/paper-trading-api/README.md

 ### Watchdog Process

-The application includes a watchdog process that monitors the API to ensure smooth operation.
+The application includes a watchdog process that monitors the Bitcoin Pricing live and executes TP/SL accordingly.
 It is initiated alongside the API server:

 ```bash
 node API/watchdog.js